lalitlouis/icpd_installer/README.md

 vi Installer.sh

-< Update the variable placeholders >
+Update the variables
-< Git API key can be found from Settings -> Developer Settings -> Personal access tokens >
-< Fyre API key can be found under Account management in Fyre portal >
-< Build Version is the required installer build you want to install >
-< Cluster name should be unique or the cluster will not be created >
+Git API key can be found from Settings -> Developer Settings -> Personal access tokens Fyre API key can be found under Account management in Fyre portal Build Version is the required installer build you want to install Cluster name should be unique or the cluster will not be created

 chmod +x Installer.sh
 ./Installer.sh